We may earn affiliate commissions for the recommended products. Learn more.

 While these two providers offer comparable pricing, PureVPN is consistently cheaper for any length plan.
 Plus, PureVPN allows for 10 simultaneous device connections, while CyberGhost only offers 7.
 With PureVPN, you’ll be getting more devices for cheaper– it’s a win-win!

 If you want to test either one out before committing to a subscription, you’ve got some options.
 You can test out CyberGhost with a fully free trial, with versions on iOS, Android, macOS, and Windows.
-PureVPN offers a paid 7-day trial for 0.99 cents.
+PureVPN offers a paid 7-day trial.

 If you subscribe but change your mind, you can always take advantage of the full money-back guarantees both VPNs provide.
 CyberGhost has one of the best out there, with 45 days to try this VPN out and make your final decision.
 With PureVPN, you get 31 days to request a full refund.